Polynomial-order oscillations in geometric discrepancy: Introduction

 We define the two-dimensional torus as $\mathbb{T}^2=\mathbb{R}^2/\mathbb{Z}^2$, and we identify $[0,1)^2$ with $\mathbb{T}^2$ via the quotient map $\boldsymbol{\tau}\mapsto \boldsymbol{\tau}+\mathbb{Z}^2$.
 Let $C$ be a planar convex body (that is, a compact convex set with non-empty interior), and let $\mathds{1}_{C}$ stand for its characteristic (indicator) function.
 Consider the periodization functional ${\mathfrak{P}}\colon L^1(\mathbb{R}^2)\to L^1(\mathbb{T}^2)$ defined by

 The theory of irregularities of distribution, often referred to as discrepancy theory, quantifies how point distributions in a space deviate from uniformity (see \cite{MR2683232} and \cite{MR4391422} for a general overview and applications).
-In geometric discrepancy theory, historically initiated by Roth's seminal work \cite{MR66435}, one measures such a difference using sets as test functions and compares the number of points that fall within them with the expected value.
-We introduce the following notions of discrepancy. \begin{defn} Let $C\subset\mathbb{R}^2$ be a convex body, and let $\mathcal{P}_N\subset\mathbb{T}^2$ be a set of $N$ points.
+In geometric discrepancy theory, historically initiated by Roth's seminal work~\cite{MR66435}, one measures such a difference using sets as test functions and compares the number of points that fall within them with the expected value.
+We introduce the following notions of discrepancy. \begin{defn} Let $C\subset\mathbb{R}^2$ be a convex body, and let $\mathcal{P}_N$ be a configuration of $N$ points (that is, a collection of $N$ not necessarily distinct points counted with multiplicity) in $\mathbb{T}^2$.
 We define the \emph{discrepancy} of $\mathcal{P}_N$ with respect to $C$ as